facebookarchive/fixed-data-table/README.md

 * Jumping to a row or column
 * Controlled scroll API allows touch support

-Things that are FixedDataTable doesn't do:
+Things the FixedDataTable doesn't do:
-* FixedDataTable does not provide a layout reflow mechanism or calculates content layout information such as width and height of the cell contents.
+* FixedDataTable does not provide a layout reflow mechanism or calculate content layout information such as width and height of the cell contents.
 The developer has to provide the layout information to the table instead.
 * FixedDataTable does not handle sorting of data.
 Instead it allows the developer to supply data getters that can be sort-, filter-, or tail-loading-aware.
 * FixedDataTable does not fetch the data (see above)